 Further industry advancements.

-While it may seem counterintuitive to partner with organizations competing for attention in the same industry, your organization can benefit deeply by participating in collaborative problem solving.
+While it may seem counterintuitive to partner with organizations competing for attention in the same industry, your organization can benefit deeply by participating in collaborative problem-solving.
 This activity creates higher value for all stakeholders by creating a healthy competitive landscape, shared responsibility, and collective knowledge which perpetuates innovation and industry success.
 Your organization can start collaborating with other industry leaders by joining industry associations like iNEMI and working on core projects relevant to your strategy, that require an industry-wide solution.
-To learn more about how you can get started with iNEMI, please contact us.